Upstate South Carolina’s DEF CON group.

 Current community leads are: Jazzy_J, LukeTech, Kal, and Overcast.

-Our meetings are hosted and streamed only on Discord.
-Recordings are later posted to YouTube.
 The monthly meeting is held on the 1st Thursday of every month at 6 PM ET.
 The schedule is on the Resources page and on Meetup.
 Meetings are hybrid, both virtual and in-person.
 The location is typically the Hughes Main Library in downtown Greenville but occasionally we meet at the Pelham Rd Library.
 The location is always included in the meeting announcement on the blog here, MeetUp, and LinkedIn.
 The first portion of the meeting is streamed on Discord and possibly recorded if the speaker permits.
 If you are interested in speaking at an upcoming meeting reach out in the Discord General channel to start the process.

 - Villages meet after the main presentation.

-- Career Village Coming soon.
-Moderated by &drew.
+- Career Village Moderated by &drew.
 We also have a fairly extensive resource for job seekers.

 - Lockpick Village Have you ever wanted to learn how to pick a lock?
 This is the place to learn locksport.
 We’ll have tools and locks available for practice.
 Moderated by Bill.

-- Blue Team Village is a hang out for those interested in defense and detection (i.e. incident response, vulnerability management, threat hunting, threat intelligence, etc.).
+- Blue Team Village is a hang out for those interested in defense and detection (i.e. security operations center analysts, incident response, vulnerability management, threat hunting, threat intelligence, etc.).
 Temporarily moderated by Kal looking for a full time mod.